-- 35 If an entity has granted the counterparty the right to choose whether a share-based payment transaction is settled in cash or by issuing equity instruments, the entity has granted a compound financial instrument, which includes a debt component (i.e. the counterparty's right to demand payment in cash) and an equity component (i.e. the counterparty's right to demand settlement in equity instruments rather than in cash).
-For transactions with parties other than employees, in which the fair value of the goods or services received is measured directly, the entity shall measure the equity component of the compound financial instrument as the difference between the fair value of the goods or services are received. - 36 For other transactions, including transactions with employees, the entity shall measure the fair value of the compound financial instrument at the measurement date, taking into account the terms and conditions on which the rights to cash or equity instruments were granted. - 37 To apply paragraph 36, the entity shall first measure the fair value of the debt component, and then measure the fair value of the equity component - taking into account that the counterparty must forfeit the right to receive cash in order to receive the equity instrument.
+- 35 If an entity has granted the counterparty the right to choose whether a share-based payment transaction is settled in cash3 or by issuing equity instruments, the entity has granted a compound financial instrument, which includes a debt component (i.e. the counterparty's right to demand payment in cash) and an equity component (i.e. the counterparty's right to demand settlement in equity instruments rather than in cash).
+For transactions with parties other than employees, in which the fair value of the goods or services received is measured directly, the entity shall measure the equity component of the compound financial instrument as the difference between the fair value of the goods or services received and the fair value of the debt component, at the date when the goods or services are received. - For other transactions, including transactions with employees, the entity shall measure the fair value of the compound financial instrument at the measurement date, taking into account the terms and conditions on which the rights to cash or equity instruments were granted. - 37 To apply paragraph 36, the entity shall first measure the fair value of the debt component, and then measure the fair value of the equity component taking into account that the counterparty must forfeit the right to receive cash in order to receive the equity instrument.
 The fair value of the compound financial instrument is the sum of the fair values of the two components.
 However, share-based payment transactions in which the counterparty has the choice of settlement are often structured so that the fair value of one settlement alternative is the same as the other.
 For example, the counterparty might have the choice of receiving share options or cash-settled share appreciation rights.
 In such cases, the fair value of the equity component is zero, and hence the fair value of the compound financial instrument is the same as the fair value of the debt component.
 Conversely, if the fair values of the settlement alternatives differ, the fair value of the equity component usually will be greater than zero, in which case the fair value of the compound financial instrument will be greater than the fair value of the debt component.

-In paragraphs 35 to 43, all references to cash also include other assets of the entity.
+3 In paragraphs 35 to 43, all references to cash also include other assets of the entity.